DoubleDrup/Autocad-Plugin-Templates/tutorial.md

     ```
 4. Save the file as 'template.json' and remove the earlier created `.txt` file.

 We now have the previously shown structure and that means that we have created our first template.
-We can quickly test it by opening a terminal, go in the directory of `...\AutocadTemplate`.
+We can quickly test it by opening a terminal, go in the directory of `...\Autocad.Template.Basic`.
 Now run the command `dotnet new install .` and your template is ready for use.
 If you do a `dotnet new list` you will see your template there.
 You can also open a code editor, create a new project and then find your newest template there.

 If you create an implementation of the template, the `.template.config` folder has disappeared.
 This is the default behaviour of a template.

-We will be updating the template quite a bit in this tutorial and every time you want to see the changes, reinstall:
+We will be updating the template quite a bit in this tutorial and every time you want to see the changes, reinstall by running the following commands in the terminal:

 - `dotnet new uninstall <path\to\your\template>`